Open lab and workshops

 Data Visualization Tableau workshop

-The summer 2022 half day virtual workshop, we completed hands-on training in the basics of visualizing data with Tableau, from making charts to composing dashboards.
+The summer 2022 virtual workshop, we completed hands-on training in the basics of visualizing data with Tableau, from making charts to composing dashboards.
 No previous experience required, but you need your own laptop.

 Email [email protected] to request the recording.